 - DTG printing by T-Shirt Storm in California

-- Shipped free, for a limited time, to the "Touching States Of America" via USPS in a 100% recycled box made by EcoEnclose in Colorado
+- Low-cost-to-potentially-free shipping to the "Touching States Of America" via USPS in a 100% recycled box made by EcoEnclose in Colorado

 - Directly supports this one-person business and the artists I collaborate with